stammen/LocalHostUWP/README.md

 This repo contains a sample UWP app that demonstrates how to connect and receive data from a server running on the localhost.
 UWP apps are not able to access localhost.
 By using a windowless
 Win32 C++ app and UWP protocols, it is possible to connect to the localhost and receive data in the UWP app.

-add PlayReady information to the DASH MP4 manifest created by MP4Box

 # Getting Started

 The following applications are required to be installed: